fmenabe/python-clg/doc/source/configuration.rst

 title
 ~~~~~
-Customize help with a title.
+Customize the help with a title.

 description
 ~~~~~~~~~~~
-Customize help with a description
+Customize the help with a description

 help